 Reasons for Drilling

 - Long cracks.
 Drilling the end of a crack over 3” long relieves some of the stress that can cause the crack to run during the filling process.
-After it is filled with resin and cured, the drill hole at the end of a crack adds stability and helps prevent future crack outs.
-It’s very important to select a bur that matches up with the point size and shape of the slide hammer or spring hammer.
+After filling and curing the resin, the drill hole at the end of a crack adds stability and helps prevent future crack outs.
+It’s important to select a bur that matches up with the point size and shape of the slide hammer or spring hammer.
 The Delta Kits 26020 Tapered Carbide Bur is perfectly suited for this purpose.

 - Sub-surface damage with no surface chip by which to access the damage.
 In this case, drill a hole through the surface of the glass and into the airspace below.
-A very small bur is well suited for this purpose.
-Cosmetically, a smaller hole will look better after the repair has been completed.
+A small bur is perfect for this purpose.
+Cosmetically, a smaller hole will look better after completing the repair.
 My preference is the Delta Kits 26030 Round Carbide Bur due to small size, durability and skip-free round tip, but we offer four other various shaped carbide burs that are as small or smaller depending on your preference.